filamentphp/filament/packages/actions/docs/06-prebuilt-actions/08-import.md

     ->importer(ProductImporter::class)
 ```

-If you want to add this action to the header of a table instead, you can use `Filament\Actions\ImportAction`:
+If you want to add this action to the header of a table, you may do so like this:

 ```php
 use App\Filament\Imports\ProductImporter;